AI in transportation: 8 use cases,

 Subaru’s driver monitoring system

-Like many other automakers, Subaru equips its vehicles with a driver monitoring system powered by computer vision, which provides a variety of support features to enhance safety and comfort.
+Like many other automotive companies adopting AI, Subaru equips its vehicles with a driver monitoring system powered by computer vision, which provides a variety of support features to enhance safety and comfort.
 The solution can scan and recognize the driver's face and alert them when detecting signs of drowsiness or distraction.
 It can also adjust the seat position and interface settings autonomously based on the current driver.

 Waymo’s robotaxi